General Motors New Zealand: GM

-Commercial vehicles were branded as Isuzu.

 General Motors New Zealand used the GM name in advertising, for example, the Holden Commodore was marketed as the "GM Holden Commodore", with the GM name and logo being used at the end of TV commercial instead of that of Holden.
+Similarly, the Opel Vectra was marketed as the "GM Opel Vectra".
 However, the marketing strategy created little brand loyalty and consumers did not accept GM as a brand, probably due to the multiple brands on offer.

 Isuzu

 Prior to GM's partnership with Isuzu in 1971, the Isuzu brand had been well-established in New Zealand through the assembly operations of Campbell Motor Industries in Thames who had assembled the Isuzu Bellett since the 1960s.
 General Motors gained a 34% stake in Isuzu in 1971 and engaged in joint-ventures with them across all GM networks for the next four decades.

 A full range of Isuzu trucks and light commercial vehicles were available in New Zealand during Isuzu's partnership with General Motors.
 Select car models developed during the partnership were also sold in New Zealand in the same time period.

 In 1977 the GM-Isuzu developed Isuzu Gemini was introduced in New Zealand and marketed as "Isuzu."
 The Gemini had been in production in neighbouring Australia since 1975 and had otherwise been marketed there as Holden from the beginning.
 The Gemini was assembled in New Zealand until 1984, with latter models eventually rebadged as Holden, in line with Australia.

 The first-generation Isuzu Aska, sold internationally as the Isuzu JJ, was selected by GM New Zealand in 1984 to replace the Australian-built JB Holden Camira due to its bad reputation, and was sold from 1984 to 1987 as the JJ Camira.
 Australia continued to further improve its own model, releasing the JD Camira in the same time period.
 The Isuzu JJ was replaced by the new JE Australian Camira in 1987.

 The first-generation (1981–1991) and second-generation (1991–2002) Isuzu Trooper off-road vehicle was rebadged in New Zealand as the Holden Jackaroo, although owing to the widespread availability of the identical Isuzu Bighorn as a used Japanese grey import, the Jackaroo name was used only on brand new models imported by Holden New Zealand.
 To complicate matters further, Troopers were also sold in New Zealand as Isuzu Trooper.